 (Related reading: AI ethics, data privacy & AI governance.)

 Multimodal AI is an exciting development, but it has a long way to go.
 Even still, the possibilities are nearly endless.
-A few ways multimodal AI may be used include:
+A few ways we can use multimodal artificial intelligence include:

-Between the challenges of executing these complex tasks and the legitimate privacy and ethical concerns raised by experts, it may be quite some time before multimodal AI systems are incorporated into our daily lives — be on the lookout for further developments.
+Between the challenges of executing these complex tasks and the legitimate privacy and ethical concerns raised by experts, it may be quite some time before multimodal AI systems are incorporated into our daily lives.

 See an error or have a suggestion?
 Please let us know by emailing ssg-blogs@splunk.com.